buttburger1/WoW-1.12.1-ESP-Hack/README.md

 A work in progress built on VS2012, program uses DirectX 9 SDK libraries

 May/3/2022
-Added CTM pathing and bot GUI
+Added bot GUI, and CTM pathing with a test run script around Stormwind Trade District, or record your own path!

 Apr/21/2022 - dxdll11
 Added Framescript Execute for LUA calls.